code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 **Cons:** Can only do basic calculation and visualization (not the same level as Tableau or PowerBI).
 User can not interact with the report.
 Cannot pass parameter to personalize the report.

+**Cost Estimate:** 3 ± 1 days.

 ## 3. Build generic survey pipeline
 ### Overview
-Creating a generic pipeline that starts from ingesting survey data, making data searchable, summarizing data, to presenting result in our site.
-Key features of the new pipeline are modular design, decoupling survey data from the...
+Creating a generic pipeline that starts from ingesting survey data, making data searchable, summarizing data, to presenting result in our site.\
+Key features of the new pipeline is the decoupling of code from specific survey or workshop context, and modular design that allows more flexibility to adapt to future requirements.

 **Pros:** Minimize work to support new survey.
 Open for extensions, flexible to change such as adding/removing/updating components because of modular design.
 Enable new scenarios such as A/B testing in Survey.

 **Cons:** Expensive.
 (This could be mitigated by building the pipeline from the end first as discussed below.)

+**Cost Estimate:** 3-4 weeks for the complete pipeline.
+7 ± 2 days to implement step 3 (Summarize) and the first component of step 4 (Present) first, enough to support CSF 2019 surveys.

 ### Detail design
 The pipeline has 4 main actions